RLTF: Reinforcement Learning from Unit Test Feedback: Experiments

 Note that, during the implementation of our online framework, we encountered an issue in the APPS open-source code, specifically in the unit test portion.
 If the generated code raised a ``segmentation fault'' error, it could not be bypassed using ``try'' and ``except'', resulting in the main program getting stuck and disrupting the sample generation process.
 To address this issue, we modified all unit test code procedures to be executed through subprocess calls, ensuring the main program does not get stuck and allowing the online sample generation process to run smoothly.
 We believe it necessary to expose this to the community for reproducibility considerations.

 For the APPS benchmark, we employ the RLTF framework to fine-tune the pretrained CodeT5 model.
 We utilized a machine equipped with 8 NVIDIA V100 GPUs, each with 32GB of memory, for training purposes.
 Each GPU carried a batch size of 32, and a learning rate of 2e-6 was employed.
 The training process took approximately 24 hours.
 Concurrently, three additional machines with similar 8-card V100 GPU configurations were used to generate the latest samples.
+We updated the online buffer every 50 steps.
+Following the same approach as CodeRL, half of the steps were for SL training, while the other half focused on RL training.
+The length of the online buffer was set to 6400.
+After generating 6400 samples using the initial model, the training process officially commenced, and the online buffer was updated as a queue.
 During testing, we employed Nucleus sampling with a top value of 0.95 and set the temperature parameter to 0.6.

 \textbf{MBPP Benchmark.} To further evaluate our framework, we also employ an additional, smaller, and simpler Python program synthesis dataset called MBPP (Mostly Basic Programming Problems), introduced by \citep{mbpp}.
 The dataset consists of 974 instances, with 374 instances for training, 90 instances for validation, and 500 instances for testing, while reserving 10 instances for few-shot learning evaluations.
 The problems are predominantly brief, often featuring only a single sentence of natural language descriptions.
 Each problem is accompanied by one correct solution (averaging 6.8 lines of code) and three unit tests, which are assert statements to verify functional correctness.
 In contrast to APPS, MBPP's unit tests are not hidden and are explicitly integrated into the source sequences for program synthesis models.
 Although this occasionally encourages models to overfit the assert statements through hard-coding an if-expression, we adhere to the same source sequence construction as previous work to ensure a fair comparison with baselines.